-- Submit a four to five page current sample of your writing using peer-reviewed literature to support your ideas.
-Essays will be evaluated based on your ability to express yourself, degree of scholarly content, spelling, grammar, and use of the American Psychological Association style with a minimum of three references.
+- Submit a four to five page current writing-sample using peer-reviewed literature to support your ideas.
+Essays will be evaluated based on your ability to express yourself, degree of scholarly content, spelling, grammar, and use of the current American Psychological Association style with a minimum of three references.

 - Have successfully completed an approved basic statistics course that includes descriptive and inferential statistics within the last 10 years.